 Please refer to Student Financial Services for further information about Graduate Fees.

 The prescribed program of study must consist of no fewer than 2.0 credits in addition to those taken as part of the MASc degree.
-At least 1.5 of the credits must be at the graduate level, and at least 1.0 must be engineering graduate courses.
-Under special circumstances and with the approval of the Director, the school may reduce the requirement for 1.5 credit course requirement; however the 1.0 graduate-engineering-course credit requirement will not be changed.
-In all cases the remaining courses must be acceptable for graduate credit; that is, they must be either graduate courses or senior undergraduate courses.
-Depending on the student's background, the advisory committee may specify more than four courses, including undergraduate make-up courses.
+At least 1.0 of the credits must be engineering graduate courses.
+Of the remaining 1.0 credits, 0.5 credits must be at the graduate level, and the other 0.5 credits may be graduate credits or senior undergraduate engineering credits.
+Depending on the student's background, the advisory committee may specify more than 2.0 credits, including undergraduate make-up courses.
 If make-up courses are deemed necessary, they will be considered additional courses.

 PhD Qualifying Examination